 - We’ll be sanitising our hands before entering and avoiding where possible touching any hard surfaces.

-- All doors should be left open before the appointment so we don’t have to touch door handles
+- All doors and windows should be left open before the appointment.

 - Our customers are advised to stay outside whilst the valuation takes place where possible, or maintaining a distance of at least 2 meters for the duration of the appointment.